jasonbayton/11ty/_src/projects/amapi-commander/support/technical-whitepaper.md

 ## Conclusion

 AMAPI Commander demonstrates a modern serverless SaaS architecture with comprehensive security controls including OAuth 2.0 authentication, AES-256-GCM encryption, multi-tenant isolation, and defence-in-depth strategies.
-The platform has undergone two rounds of security auditing with the majority of critical and high-priority items addressed.
+The platform has undergone three rounds of security auditing with all critical and high-priority, and most lower-recommended items addressed.

 **Current Readiness:**
 - Core functionality implemented and tested